mysociety/local-intelligence-hub/README.md

 The first time you run `script/test`, it will ask whether you want the tests to run natively or inside the docker container.
 Type `docker` to run them inside the docker container.
 Your preference will be saved to `.env` for future runs.

+By default, `script/test` runs all the tests.
+If you want to run a single TestCase, you can, eg:

+    script/test hub.tests.test_import_areas.ImportAreasTestCase

 ### Linting and formatting code

 You can run the linting and formatting suite from inside or outside the docker container: